folio-org/okapi/doc/guide.md

 The id is what we will be using to refer to this module later.
 The version number is included in the id, so that the id uniquely identifies exactly what module we are talking about.
-(Okapi does not enforce this, it is also possible to use UUIDs or other things, as long as they are truly unique.)
+(Okapi does not enforce this, it is also possible to use UUIDs or other things, as long as they are truly unique, but we have decided to recommend this naming shceme for all modules.)

 This module provides just one interface, called `test-basic`.
 It has one handler that indicates that the interface is interested in GET and POST requests to the